autonity/docs.autonity.org/content/docs/validators/install-oracle/_index.md

     ```bash
     tar -xf <PATH_TO_DOWNLOADS_DIRECTORY>/autoracle-linux-amd64-<RELEASE_VERSION>.tar.gz
     ```
+    This will unpack the pre-compiled executable and create a `/plugins` subdirectory containing data source plugins packaged in the release.

+4. (Optional) Add data source plugins.
+Navigate to the `plugins` sub-directory of your working directory and add sub-directories for additional plugins you are installing.

-4. (Optional) Copy the binary to `/usr/local/bin` so it can be accessed by all users, or other location in your `PATH` :
+5. (Optional) Copy the binary to `/usr/local/bin` so it can be accessed by all users, or other location in your `PATH` :

     ```bash
     sudo cp -r autoracle /usr/local/bin/autoracle